janoliver/inkslides/README.md

   Welcome
 ```

-This would result in a PDF with the following slides, where each line contains the visible layers on
+This would result in a PDF with the following slides, where each line contains
-one page.
+the visible layers on one page.

 ```
 Title,Welcome
+Polar bears,Weaknesses of polar bears
-Polar beares,Why polar bears are cool,Argument 1
+Polar bears,Why polar bears are cool,Argument 1
-Polar beares,Why polar bears are cool,Argument 1,Argument 2
+Polar bears,Why polar bears are cool,Argument 1,Argument 2
-Polar beares,Why polar bears are cool,Argument 1,Argument 2,Argument 3
+Polar bears,Why polar bears are cool,Argument 1,Argument 2,Argument 3
-Polar beares,Weaknesses of polar bears
 ```

-As you can see, the polar bear slide builds up its argument as frames, much like it is known from usual
+As you can see, the layers in the third level of the layer tree are treated as
-PowerPoint presentations.
-If there are no sublayers of sublayers, we end up with a simple slide without
+frames, where the previous slides stay visible.
+If there are no sublayers of
+sublayers, we end up with a simple slide without any frames.

-any frames.
+### Text directives

+#### import layers

-To reuse common layers you can, at any layer that is not a root layer, import other layers by defining a
+To reuse common layers you can, in any layer (except `root`), import
-text element whose first line contains `#import#`.
-The following lines should contain the name of the layers
+other layers by defining a text element whose first line starts with `#import#`.
-to be imported.
-For example
+The subsequent lines should contain the name of layers to be imported.
+For
+example:

 ```
 #import#